agsb/f2u/README.md

 - all compound words independent of any specific MCU family, without any assembler specifc code inline, like a imutable list with rellocable references.

-The dictionary is a unique linked list composed by:  a) a link for previous word's link, b) a byte with size of name plus flags, c) a sequence of characters of name and d) a sequence of, or references or assembler code.
+The dictionary is a unique linked list composed by:  a) a link for previous word's link, b) a byte with size of name plus flags, c) a sequence of characters of name (with a pad byte, if need) and d) a sequence of, or references or assembler code.

 The word names, until 15 characters, are full preserved, not hashed, not lowered, for trace back compound words, word by word.
 As well, 15 letters are enought to almost 86% of [common words](https://digitalcommons.butler.edu/cgi/viewcontent.cgi?article=1116&context=wordways) in [many languages](https://arxiv.org/ftp/arxiv/papers/1207/1207.2334.pdf)